Services, Fees and Insurance

 Payment Policies

 You are responsible for payment for all services received, even if you are relying on insurance or a third-party payor.
-I will notify you in advance of any fee changes or additional charges.
+I will notify you in advance of any fee changes.
 If you’re experiencing financial difficulties, please let me know so we can explore care options.

 Insurance and Reimbursement